-I could have spent way too much money and still seen my net worth expand if I was lucky enough to ride a good market.
-Conversely, I could have done everything right and my net worth could have declined anyway if the market was bad.
-I can’t berate myself for those things which are beyond my control.
-I run my financial plan and evaluate my net worth to see:
+You could have spent too much money and your net worth could still expand if the market was good like it has been for the past several years.
+Conversely, you could have done everything right and you net worth could have declined anyway if the market was bad.
+You can’t berate yourself for those things which are beyond your control.
+But you should run your financial plan and determine:

-- Am I on track?
+- Are you on track to achieve your goals?
 If so, why?
 If not, why not?

-- Do I need to change anything about my spending, savings or investing?
+- Do you need to change anything about you spending, savings or investing?

 I suggest that you put together a very simple spreadsheet with your assets and liabilities.
 This way it’s easy to update each year and compare results.